Vocabulary in ABC Order

 “The health benefits of Sage Essential Oil can be attributed to its properties as an antifungal, antimicrobial, antioxidant, antiseptic, anti-inflammatory, antispasmodic, antibacterial, cholagogue and choleretic, cicatrisant, depurative, digestive, disinfectant, emenagogue, expectorant, febrifuge, laxative and stimulating substance.”

 There are innumerable amount of benefits to sage when added to skin care and cosmetic products.
 Learn more about sage and its properties.
+But most of the benefits of sage oil include hair conditioning, skin moisturizing, and body/skin stimulation.

 Sandalwood’s essential oil that has a woodsy smell.
 It promotes mental clarity and calmness, as well as improved memory.
 It is also said to help reduce coughing and high blood pressure.
 The essential oil originated in India and other eastern countries.